pohljo85440/12-functional-cli/README.md

 * infinite

 A stream based on a list of objects is a finite stream as there are only a discrete number of elements that can be iterated.
+Finite strams can also be created from iterators using the `StreamSupport.stream` and `Spliterators.spliteratorUnknownSize` factory functions.

 A infinite stream is created by providing a `Supplier<T>` instance to the `Stream.generate(...)` method like this: